MicrosoftAZLabs/Cloud-Resume-Challenge/README.md

   1. Api which connects with cosmos DB to fetch visitor count

 - Terraform
+  1. frontend
      1. `backend.sh` to create Storage Account and Blob Container for the terraform state.
      2. Terraform files to create infra for the Static website.
+  2. backend
+     1. dummy
+     2. dummy